March 1, 2015

 You have to stoop to pick up the good stuff, because it's usually on the bottom shelf, only the lid visible.
 Whole, and plain.
 Tart, rich, and creamy with the fat that belongs in it.
 A milk-white, empty canvas.
 Because yogurt shines when YOU doll it up a little, in your own kitchen, with simple, fresh ingredients.

 On a hot day, these treats hit all the right notes: frosty, fun, and colorful, fruity and sweet-tart.
 They start to lose their shape out of the freezer fairly quickly, so I like to grab a few at a time and put them into a little dish for Darwin.
-The worst-case scenario finds you with thick swirl of real-food soft serve.
+The worst-case scenario is your shapes melt, and you have to eat a thick swirl of real-food soft serve.
 Torture!

 If you have any leftover mixture, pour it into a glass and stick a straw in it.
-No shame.
+Do.